forge-and-hive/rbr-timer/README.md

 3. Create a `.env` file in the root directory with the following variables:

-To generate a secure random string for NEXTAUTH_SECRET, run:
+To generate a secure random string for AUTH_SECRET, run:
 ```bash
 openssl rand -base64 32
 ```